• Skip to main content

 Central London's luxury property market operates at a scale that sets it apart from almost any other city in the world.

-You won't find these streets in the best rental yields in London lists, as house prices at these levels mean rental yields are ridiculously low.
-These streets are certainly out of reach for the average London buy-to-let investor and instead attract London's millionaire and billionaire property buyers.
+You won't find these streets in the best rental yields in London lists.
+House prices at these levels mean rental yields are negligible.
+These addresses are out of reach for the typical London buy-to-let investor and instead attract the capital's millionaire and billionaire property buyers.

-For an alternate look at London's property market, you can see our research into the cheapest areas to live in London here.
+For an alternative look at London's property market, see our research into the cheapest areas to live in London.

 Contents